musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Test Drive the System Architecture

-Test-driving the system architecture involves developing it incrementally, just as you would with test-driven development (TDD) at the code level.
+Test-driving the system architecture involves developing it incrementally, just as we would with test-driven development (TDD) at the code level.
 Starting with a simple but well-decoupled architecture allows for rapid delivery of working features, with the flexibility to incorporate more sophisticated technologies as needed.
 This approach avoids the pitfalls of Big Design Up Front (BDUF) by allowing architecture to evolve in response to actual requirements and feedback, rather than speculation.

 ### Optimize Decision Making